DayTradingToolkit

 What’s the difference between a margin account and a cash account for day trading?

-Quick Answer: A margin account lets you borrow money from your broker to trade (and triggers the PDT rule).
-A cash account uses only your own settled funds—no borrowing, no PDT restrictions, but you must wait for trades to settle before reusing that capital.
+Quick Answer: A margin account lets you borrow money from your broker to trade, giving you up to 4:1 intraday buying power.
+A cash account uses only your own settled funds — no borrowing, no leverage, but you must wait for trades to settle before reusing capital.

 Should I learn day trading from courses or YouTube?